Table of Contents

-But if you were to take that same enthusiasm, energy, and dedication, then devote it to building an affiliate website like I do, you could be making thousands per month.
+But if you were to take that same enthusiasm, energy, and dedication, then devote it to building an affiliate website as I do, you could be making thousands per month.
 Results are not as instant, but the rewards are so much more profitable.

 What I Liked

 As far as survey sites go, Opinion Outpost is probably the best that I've tried.
-Sites like Survey Head and Get Cash For Surveys are a JOKE compared to the user friendliness of OpOp.
+Sites like Survey Head and Get Cash For Surveys are a JOKE compared to the user-friendliness of OpOp.
 Other legit sites like Swagbucks also offer surveys, but their main focus is trial offers.

 They are active on social media and on their blog, which means they'll probably be around for a while.
 In other words, it's OK to put your time into learning the platform.
 They do pay, and I've seen real checks from people that look to be legit bloggers.

 Though the mind-melt of the dumb questions finally got to me and I couldn't even complete my profile, not all the questions were that bad.
-I answered some about beer which were semi-interesting (3 questions).
+I answered some about beer which was semi-interesting (3 questions).

 What I Didn't Like

 I gave some crazy fake answers.
-According to my profile I'm a college student born in 1978.
+According to my profile, I'm a college student born in 1978.
 I make $20,000 per year, have chronic health problems, and drive an Aston Martin.

-You might be surprised how much brain power it takes to actually, read, comprehend, find your answer, and click your answer.
-Brain power = time, and time = money.
+You might be surprised how much brainpower it takes to actually, read, comprehend, find your answer, and click your answer.
+Brainpower = time, and time = money.
 The slower you answer the less you make per hour.
-The faster you try to answer, the less accurate you are and the more stressed you become.
+The faster you try to answer, the less accurate you are, and the more stressed you become.

-When doing sites like this, you have to track how much you are truly making because it's easy to get caught up in just “working” then being happy with a paycheck.
+When doing sites like this, you have to track how much you are truly making because it's easy to get caught up in just “working” than being happy with a paycheck.
 If you really calculate it out, including glitches, errors, etc, most people make less than minimum wage.